 The Plan's investments are stated at fair value.
-Investments in commingled funds are valued at the net asset value of units held by the Plan at year-end.
+Investments in commingled funds are valued at the net asset value of units held by the Plan at year-end and are considered readily determinable.
 Foot Locker Shares held within the Foot Locker Stock Fund and mutual funds are valued at the quoted market price.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.
-Interest and dividend income earned from commingled funds are re-invested by the respective funds and are included in net (depreciation) appreciation of investments in the statements of changes in net assets available for benefits.
+Interest and dividend income earned from commingled funds are re-invested by the respective funds and are included in net appreciation (depreciation) of investments in the statements of changes in net assets available for benefits.
 Dividend income and capital gains earned from the mutual funds and common stock is recorded as dividends in the statements of changes in net assets available for benefits.
-See Note 7 for a discussion of fair value measurements.
+See Note 6 for a discussion of fair value measurements.